List of Winnie-the-Pooh characters: Heffalumps

 Heffalumps are elephant-like creatures first mentioned in the fifth chapter of the first book and in the third chapter of the second.
 In the books, Piglet twice has a run-in with a Heffalump that is only a figment of his imagination.
 The Disney version establishes them as real creatures.
 Like Pooh imagined in the books, Heffalumps are fond of honey and like to take it for themselves.
 There have been several real Heffalump characters in the Disney version.
 Some Heffalumps are villainous creatures and some are genuinely good.
 Lumpy the heffalump is Roo's good friend, appearing in Pooh's Heffalump Movie and My Friends Tigger & Pooh.
+Most Heffalumps appeared in the video game series.

 Woozles

 A Woozle is a weasel-like creature imagined by the characters in the third and ninth chapters of Winnie-the-Pooh.
 No Woozles actually appear in A. A. Milne's original stories, but the book depicts them as living in cold, snowy places.
 They are first mentioned when Pooh and Piglet attempt to capture one, which they assume made the tracks in the snow going around a larch spinney.
-The more they follow them, the more sets of tracks they find, but Christopher Robin shows them that the tracks around the spinney are their own.
+The more the two friends follow the spoor, the more sets of tracks they find, but Christopher Robin shows them that the tracks around the spinney are their own.

-Woozles appear in the song "Heffalumps and Woozles" in Winnie the Pooh and the Blustery Day, which establishes their fondness for stealing honey and their association with Heffalumps.
+Woozles appear in the song "Heffalumps and Woozles" in Winnie the Pooh and the Blustery Day and later The Many Adventures of Winnie the Pooh, which establishes their fondness for stealing honey and their association with Heffalumps.
 In The New Adventures of Winnie the Pooh, Woozles are real creatures.
 A Woozle named Stan and his sidekick Heff the Heffalump are recurring villains.
 They once recruited a giant Woozle named Wooster (also voiced by Jim Cummings) who turned against them when Pooh and his friends taught him the value of friendship.
 Woozles do not appear in the Disney adaptations nearly as often as Heffalumps do and, unlike Heffalumps, always attempt to act as villains, with Wooster being the only one to change his mind on this.
+Like Heffalumps, most Woozles appeared in the video game series.

 Woozle Hill on Galindez Island was named for the creatures.

+In March 2024, shortly after Winnie-the-Pooh: Blood and Honey 2 was released, it was announced that Winnie-the-Pooh: Blood and Honey 3 had entered development.
+The film will have a larger budget than its predecessors and will feature Rabbit, Heffalumps, Woozles, Kanga and Roo.